-Should it appear that adverse weather or other factors would necessitate closing of Vance-Granville Community College for either full-time or extension classes, the President, or his representative, shall make the final decision.
-Classes missed as the result of the closing of school due to adverse weather or other factors shall be made up using a method to be determined by the President of the College.
+Should it appear that adverse weather or other factors would necessitate closing of Vance-Granville Community College for either full-time or extension classes, the President, or his/her representative, shall make the final decision.
+Classes missed as the result of the closing of the College due to adverse weather or other factors shall be made up using a method to be determined by the President of the College.

-Notice of school closings will be made through local radio stations.
+Notice of the College closing will be made on local radio stations.